 - Understand potential customers’ pain points and offer them instant solutions.

-- Integrate a knowledge base into your website so customers can have all the crucial information handy at all times.
+- Integrate the best knowledge base tools into your website so customers can have all the crucial information handy at all times.

 - To truly get a sense of what people want, take every bit of feedback seriously.